michaelnny/deep_rl_zoo/README.md

 Deep RL Zoo
 =============================
-A collection of Deep RL algorithms implemented with PyTorch to solve Atari games and classic control tasks like CartPole, LunarLander, and MountainCar.
+A collection of Deep Reinforcement Learning algorithms implemented with PyTorch to solve Atari games and classic control tasks like CartPole, LunarLander, and MountainCar.

-This repo is based on DeepMind's [DQN Zoo](https://github.com/deepmind/dqn_zoo).
-We adapted the code to run with PyTorch, and implemented some SOTA algorithms like PPO, RND, R2D2, and Agent57.
+The overall project structure was based on DeepMind's [DQN Zoo](https://github.com/deepmind/dqn_zoo).
+We adapted the code to support PyTorch, in addition also implemented some SOTA algorithms like PPO, RND, R2D2, and Agent57.

 # Content